 Because you want any extra copper tube length to be coiled at the compressor and not in your refrigeration box, we recommend making the connections on the holding plate first.
 Then work your way back to the compressor forming the lines and strapping them cleanly along the way.
-The copper lines do not require insulation for the function of the unit; however, we recommend covering the copper tubes with protective insulation commonly used for hot water lines (available at Home Depot) as a way to protect them from chafe and impact damage.
+The 1⁄4" liquid supply copper line does not require insulation for the function of the unit; however, we recommend covering the 3/8" return copper tube with protective insulation commonly used for hot water lines (available at Home Depot) as a way to insulate and protect them from chafe and impact damage.
+The insulation on the return line prevents condensing of the gas to liquid which will cause damage to the compressor.